-Deleting a link removes the connection between the two items, it does not have any effect on the item itself.
+Deleting a link removes the connection (link) between the two items, it does not delete the linked item itself.

-This allows quick access to second order links, which are items linked to a linked item, or even third or fourth order links.
+This allows quick access to the network of links: items linked to a linked item (recursively).

-Instead of clicking the rightward arrow, you can move between linked items by selecting them and pressing right on your keyboard.
+❭ button, you can navigate between linked items by selecting them and pressing the ► (right arrowhead) key on your keyboard.

-You can navigate back to previous items with the left arrow, or by clicking the back arrow which appears on the left in the title bar when you begin navigating through links.
+You can navigate back to previous items with the ◄ (left arrowhead) key, or by clicking the